ChemeketaCS/csweb/content/courses/cs160/202020_31159/week03.md

 The [Introduction to Cryptography on Kahn Academy](https://www.khanacademy.org/computing/computer-science/cryptography) is great if you want to learn more about cryptography and the related math.

+Do you want to see the bits from a real image?
+Or any other file on your hard drive?
+Programs called Hex Editors allow you to see the raw information in a file and modify it.
+You can google "hex editor windows" or "hex editor mac" if you want to try one out.

 If you are interested in how negative numbers and decimals are represented using bits in the [CS160 Reader Ch4.6 & 4.7](http://computerscience.chemeketa.edu/cs160Reader/DataRepresentation/index.html).
 You can also try these videos for extra insight: